Call us at 0161 327 3694

 5. Case Back Markings & Serial Numbers

 Every genuine Richard Mille watch features a precisely engraved case back with model references, material indicators, torque specifications, and a unique serial number.
-These engravings are sharp, consistent, and deeply etched into the case, never lightly laser-printed.
+These engravings are sharp, consistent, deeply etched into the case, and perfectly aligned, never lightly laser-printed, and the font spacing and depth remain uniform throughout.
 Fake models often have uneven spacing, incorrect fonts, shallow markings, or random serial numbers.
-Authentic serial numbers follow a formal pattern and can be verified by authorised channels.
 Counterfeits may also miss technical engravings such as torque values or material designations.
 If the markings appear misaligned, incorrectly spaced, or of inconsistent depth, the watch is likely not an authentic Richard Mille.

 Red Flags: Promises That Are Too Good to Be True